Anastasia-Labs/opshin-audit/catalyst_docs/milestone2/milestone2_langanalysis.md

 )
 ```

 The two lambda functions with parameter names `i_1` and `i_2` correspond to the variables named `n` and `validator`, respectively.
 These variables, however, are not being used.
 This behavior is expected by the OpShin code, which assumes that it will always be able to access these variables without generating invalid UPLC."

 # Code Coverage Percentage

-Currently, the unit tests primarily focuses on the builtins,hash library, operations,keywords,ledger functionalities and standar library functions.The Unit tests that is available covers majority of the codebase.
+Currently, the unit tests primarily focuses on the builtins,hash library, operations,keywords,ledger functionalities and standar library functions.
+The Unit tests that is available covers majority of the codebase.

 OpShin's codebase includes two additional modules, `opshin.rewrite` and `opshin.optimize`, which play crucial roles in enhancing the smart contract compiling process.
 The `opshin.rewrite` module performs various rewriting steps that remove complexity from Python source code.
 Meanwhile, the `opshin.optimize` module ensures better performance through targeted optimizations.
 Given the importance of these modules in the OpShin ecosystem, we strongly recommend expanding the unit test coverage to include them.

 # Manual Review Findings

-The document herein is provided as an interim update detailing the findings of our
-ongoing audit process on the opshin repository.
-It is crucial to understand that this
+The document herein is provided as an interim update detailing the findings of our ongoing audit process on the opshin repository.
-document does not constitute the final audit report.
-The contents are meant to offer a
+It is crucial to understand that this document does not constitute the final audit report.
-preliminary insight into our findings up to this point and are subject to change as our
+The contents are meant to offer a preliminary insight into our findings up to this point and are subject to change as our
 audit progresses.

 ## Summary of Findings Across Categories

-1. Security -
+1. Security - Nil
-2. Performance -
+2. Performance - Nil
-3. Maintainability -
+3. Maintainability - 4
 4. Others -

 # Recommendations for Improvements

 ## Finding01 - Improving Error Clarity

 While the `opshin eval` command provides a valuable tool for evaluating scripts in Python, its error reporting can be enhanced to provide more user-friendly and informative feedback.
 Currently, when incorrect arguments or mismatched types are provided, the error messages may not clearly indicate the source or nature of the problem.
 We recommend implementing more specific error messages that pinpoint the problematic argument, indicate its position, and clearly state the expected type.
 Additionally, echoing the provided input, and suggesting corrections, for detailed debugging information could significantly improve the user experience and reduce troubleshooting time.
 These enhancements would make the tool more accessible, especially for developers new to OpShin or smart contract development on Cardano.

 ## Recommendation